 Why Does My Dog Lay In The Bathroom?
+(We Asked A Veterinarian)

-Reason 1: The Bathroom Floor Feels Cool and Comfortable
+Reason 1: The Bathroom Floor Feels Cool And Comfortable

-In the warm summer months, the bathroom floor could be one of the coolest (in terms of temperature) places in the house.
+In the warm summer months, the bathroom floor can be one of the coolest (in terms of temperature) places in the house.
 Especially if your bathroom doesn’t have a window that lets in extra heat.

 Additionally, unless your pup is a fast-growing Great Dane, there’s probably plenty of room on the floor for them to stretch out which can further reduce their body temperature.
 Curling up is the opposite of this and can help you, or your dog, conserve body heat.

 Most dog beds have a round shape that almost forces dogs to curl up.
-The combination of the curled-up sleeping position and a warm bed can really heat things up and makes the coolness of the bathroom floor even more appealing.
+The combination of the curled-up sleeping position and a warm bed can really heat things up and make the coolness of the bathroom floor even more appealing.

-While many dogs will lay in the bathroom during the hotter months, other dogs enjoy the cool floors of bathrooms year-round.
-So consider the time of year that your dog lays in the bathroom but don’t rule out this explanation just because it’s cool outside.
+So, consider the time of year that your dog lays in the bathroom but don’t rule out this explanation just because it’s cool outside.

 Reason 2: Your Dog Wants A Den